ylecuyer/puma-helper/README.md

 ## Report a bug

-Directly open an issue and follow given steps
+Directly open an issue and follow given steps.

 ## Hacking

-Directly open an PR and follow given steps
+Directly open an PR and follow given steps.

 ## License